dream-num/univer/CONTRIBUTING.md

 pnpm test
 ```

 Also, with the help of vscode and its rich ecosystem, you could directly debug unit tests in vscode.
-Please install the extension we recommend, and you will see the debug button in the codelens.
+Please install the extension we recommend, and you will see the debug button in the side bar.
+In addition, if you add a new plugin, you should update `vitest.workspace.js` to include the new plugin.

 ![vitest](./docs/img/vitest.png)